bernieplug/eepelican/content/blog/bsr-vs-keyword-ranking.md

 <p class="Class2">BSR is assigned to an ASIN, and each ASIN in turn, could have multiple keywords that it is ranking for.</p>

-<p class="Class2">When people say "ranking for", it usually means that when someone punches in a string of words (a keyword phrase) into Amazon's product search bar, say 'turmeric supplement for pets,' that YOUR product shows up on the first page.
-Ranking (or appearing) on page 3 and beyond, really doesn't matter because the bulk of busy shoppers make their pick on page 1 or 2.</p>
+<p class="Class2">When people say that a product is "ranking", it usually means that when a buyer punches in a keyword or keyword phrase  into Amazon's product search bar, say "turmeric supplement for pets," that YOUR product shows up on the first page.
+So, ranking essentially refers to proximity to the top of page 1 <i>for a keyword phrase</i> in organic search results.
+Ranking on page 3 and beyond doesn't even count, because the bulk of busy shoppers make their pick on page 1 or 2.</p>

-<p class="Class2">You may as well rank on page 600!</p>
+<p class="Class2">You may as well rank on page 600.</p>
 <br>
 <p class="text-center">
 <img src="/images/blog/2018/03/pet-supplement.png") width=80% alt text="Amazon Keyword Ranking">